- About Extension

 This annual $200 scholarship has been established in memory of Captain John Yegge to recognize his love and compassion for all animals.
 Each year, one boy and one girl are eligible for this award.

 Who is elibgible to apply?
 Students grades 4th-12th that exhibit a love for animals, but may not have the financial ability to start a new small animal 4-H project are eligible to apply.
-Award recipients must carry the animal as a project and exhibit the animal at the 2013 Curry County Fair.
+Award recipients must carry the animal as a project and exhibit the animal at the 2015 OSU Community Event.
 Interested students must submit an application and short essay explaining why they believe they should be selected along with a signed parental consent statement.

 - Captain John Yegge 4-H Memorial Scholarship Application.